wkostusiak/magnetoresistance-data/README.md

 ### To be done:

-* plot generation
+* plot generation with matplotlip
-* turning code into .exe file/script
 * adding simple GUI